-Two funding programmes are available to support people, translational funding and embedding of a biomedical translational research culture:
+Three funding programmes are available to support people, translational funding and embedding of a biomedical translational research culture:

 - Translation Fellowships to provide the opportunity for researchers to engage with translational research activities and take forward opportunities.
 Longer term funding (1-2 years) is available for a dedicated researcher to drive forward translational research arising from their own research or that of the research group.
 It is anticipated that around 3 awards will be made.

 - Translation and Innovation Grants to provide project-focussed pump priming awards to overcome specific barriers and/or directed towards later stage projects that need support to move to the next technology readiness level.
 Applications to buy out UHCW clinician’s time for a translational project would also be welcome.
 It is anticipated that around 8 awards will be made.